constance16/capstone-project/README.md

 [Frankfurter API](https://www.frankfurter.app/) - For fetching real-time currency data.

 ## Deployment
-The application is deployed using Vercel for seamless hosting.
+The application is deployed using Netlify for seamless hosting.